thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/Exchange.md

 the prices each order has two fields:

 1. The make side: the maximum the user is ready to give.
-For example less than `2000 SAND`.
+For example less than `2000 POL`.
 2. The take side: the minimum the user wants to get.
 For example more than `4000 USDT`.

-The minimum price the user accepts is the division between the take and the make side, the lower bound for the price is `2 = 4000/2000 [USDT/SAND]`.
-An equivalent way of expressing it is the inverse, if you divide make side by the take side then you get an upper bound for the price:
-`2000/4000 = 0.5 [SAND/USDT]`.
+The minimum price the user accepts is the division between the take and the make side, the lower bound for the price is `2 = 4000/2000 [USDT/POL]`.
+An equivalent way of expressing it is the inverse, if you divide make side by the take side then you get an upper bound for the price: `2000/4000 = 0.5 [POL/USDT]`.

 When comparing two orders the amount that the left side wants to make is compared against the amount that the right side wants to take and vise versa.
 If